 Training and drills should be conducted to educate teams on how to handle these situations better.

 Teams fail to inform the right responders when they don't have mechanisms to associate/relate incidents to the right responders.
 In order to find the right person, teams go back and forth, slowing down the process.
-Another reason when the right people aren't notified is when there are multiple teams involved and team structures are complex.
+Another reason why the right people aren't notified is when there are multiple teams involved and team structures are complex.
 It is important to have an identifiable and reachable person for every team.
-There should be a clear, well-oiled mechanism to route alerts to the right responders to ensure smooth routing and escalation.
+There should be a clear, well-oiled mechanism to route alerts to the right responders to ensure smooth routing and escalations.

 Postmortems are important for incident response because they help you learn from the events that happened in the past and help you plan your future actions.